Book a Consultation →

 Work / Life Balance, below the parlor floor.

-For a Park Slope family, we transformed an underused cellar into a moody lounge and home office — custom millwork, layered lighting, and materials built for daily use, all tucked beneath the brownstone's formal floors above.
+For a Park Slope family, we turned an underused cellar into a moody lounge and home office: custom millwork, layered lighting, and materials built for daily use, all tucked beneath the brownstone's formal floors above.
 It's a good example of what a Park Slope house often needs: a room that quietly does double duty.

-We've also completed the Park Slope Kids' Room, a bright, considered space designed to grow with a young child — proof that the same house can hold both a grown-up retreat and a child's room, each with its own point of view.
+We've also completed the Park Slope Kids' Room, a bright, playful space designed to grow with a young child.
+The same house can hold a grown-up retreat and a child's room, each with its own point of view.

 See Work / Life Balance →